Open Studios | Art Dept Announcements | Students with Disabilities | Title IX | Emergency Aid Program | Weather Related Information

 Weather Related Information

 If class is canceled due to any reason, students are responsible for missed assignments.
-In this event, students must obtain assignments from the course website or Blackboard.
+In this event, students must obtain assignments from the course website or Brightspace.
 Assignments will be posted the same day as the canceled class.
 Assignments are due the week immediately following the cancelation.

 Weather cancelations or delays are posted on the college website, www.sunywcc.edu, and the WCC Facebook page.
 For more information and on how to receive information via text message, visit: Weather Announcements.

-Open Studios | Art Dept Announcements | Students with Disabilities | Title IX | Emergency Aid Program | Weather Related Information
+Open Studios | Art Dept Announcements | Students with Disabilities | Title IX | Student Support Services | Weather Related Information